 Individuals who have muscle pain and disability can be treated through manual therapy.

 Manual Therapy can be very helpful for the treatment of joints that lack adequate mobility and range of motion.
-It helps the patients to restore the flexibility and reduces the muscle tension using natural treatment.
+It helps the patients to restore flexibility and reduces muscle tension using natural treatment.
 This is a gentle manual therapy technique targeting the muscular element of the musculoskeletal system.

 In general, manual physical therapy techniques involves the following types of movement: